Everything you need to know before tent camping with toddlers, including camping activities and essential toddler camping gear

 - Painting and decorating rocks

-Tip: If you’re wanting to bring along camping toys for toddlers, we recommend that they’re functional as well as entertaining.
-Some options include:
+Tip: If you’re wanting to bring along camping toys for toddlers, we recommend that they’re functional and entertaining.
+Some easy options include:

-Toddler camping toys don’t always have to serve a functional purpose, however.
-Bubbles, squirt guns, and a toddler-sized bean bag toss can be fun for the whole family and will keep your bub occupied for hours.
+However, toddler camping toys don’t always have to serve a functional purpose.
+Bubbles, squirt guns, glow sticks, and a toddler-sized bean bag toss can be fun for the entire family and will keep little kids occupied for hours.

 Toddler Camping Checklist